 There is research funding available through the Charles Center that can support you while you work on your project during a summer.
-If you are a rising senior and wish to do research during the summer before your senior year, you should also apply for the Nathan Altshuler Scholarship for Field Research.
-The Scholarship carries an award of up to $1500 to carry out field research, often as a prelude to enrollment in senior honors research.
+If you are a rising senior and wish to conduct research during the summer before your senior year, you should also apply for the Nathan Altshuler Scholarship for field research.
+This is a departmental scholarship which carries an award of up to $1,500 to carry out field research, often as a prelude to enrollment in senior honors research.

-There are several local research centers where undergraduate students can help conduct anthropological research.
+There are also several on campus and local research centers where undergraduate students can help conduct anthropological research.
 Your advisor may be able to direct you to the one that can best fit with your interests.
-You should also do some legwork and reach-out on your own.
+Or, you can also reach-out on your own.

-William & Mary houses four centers that offer good starting points for this effort:
+The following research centers and laboratories are good starting points for this effort:

 - American Indian Resource Center, contact Danielle Moretti-Langholtz, director, x1-1112 or [[dmoret]]